unosquare/swan/README.md

 #### Example 1: Mapping with default map

-The conversion generates a map automatically between the properties in base of the properties names.
+The conversion generates a map automatically between the properties in the base of the properties names.

 ```csharp
 // Here is mapping the specific user to a destination